MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 ### Turn logs on or off

 > [!IMPORTANT]
 > Logging uses Azure Log Analytics.
-If you do not currently have a Log Analytics workspace, you can create one using the steps in [Create a Log Analytics workspace in the Azure portal](/azure/azure-monitor/logs/quick-create-workspace#create-a-workspace).
+If you don't currently have a Log Analytics workspace, you can create one by using the steps in [Create a Log Analytics workspace in the Azure portal](/azure/azure-monitor/logs/quick-create-workspace#create-a-workspace).

-1. In the [Azure portal](https://portal.azure.com), go to the resource group that contains your endpoint and then select the endpoint.
+1. In the [Azure portal](https://portal.azure.com), go to the resource group that contains your endpoint, and then select the endpoint.

 1. Under **Monitoring**, select **Diagnostic settings**, and then select **Add diagnostic setting**.